What is a dedicated team?

 the time-consuming recruitment process and related spending.

-The dedicated team can consist of many different specialists, here are
+The dedicated team can consist of many specialists, here are some of the

 - Business analysts are responsible for defining key business goals, tracking